jaem3l/TwigEvalExtension/README.md

 TwigEvalExtension
 =================

-One of the goals of twig is to limit the amount of logic in your templates.
+One of the goals of Twig is to limit the amount of logic in your templates.
 Unfortunately you won't be able to do all sorts of stuff you can do with PHP.
 To regain that power you can use TwigEvalExtension.
 Just write your php code inside an `eval()` template function and it gets passed to PHP's eval and you